View Orlando Meyer's Obituary on redwoodfallsgazette.com and share memories

 |

-Orlando P Meyer, 93, of Lamberton died on June 11, 2019, at Oak Hills Living Center in New Ulm.
+Orlando "Lindy" P Meyer, 93, of Lamberton died June 11, 2019, at Oak Hills Living Center in New Ulm.

-Visitation will be Friday, June 14, 2019, from 4 to 8 p.m. at the Sturm Funeral Home in Lamberton and will continue Saturday from 10 until 11 a.m. at the Zion Lutheran Church in Springfield.

-Service will be held at the Zion Lutheran Church in Springfield on Saturday at 11 a.m.
+Service was held at the Zion Lutheran Church in Springfield Saturday, June 15, 2019.

-The clergy will be Pastor David G. Fretham.
-Interment will be at the Zion Lutheran Cemetery in Springfield.
+The clergy was Pastor David G. Fretham.
+Interment was at the Zion Lutheran Cemetery in Springfield.

-Arrangements are with the Sturm Funeral Home in Springfield.
+Arrangements were with the Sturm Funeral Home in Springfield.
 Online condolences may be left for the family at www.sturmfh.com.

+Orlando "Lindy" Paul Meyer was born December 1, 1925, in Moltke Township in Sibley County, son of Paul W. and Rebecca (Melhop) Meyer.
+He attended St. Peter's School in Moltke Township outside Gibbon.

+He was drafted and served in the U.S. Navy until the end of WWII.